cloudops/ReLVHDoISCSISR/README.md

 1. **VDI Resign:** Finally, we resignature the VDIs which are present in a logical volume.
-If the VDI has any parent locators, we make sure that they point to the correct ones since will change during the resign process.
-We also delete any snapshots if they are present on the SR as we want the clone to only contain the single active VDI.
+If the VDI has any parent locators, we make sure that they point to the correct ones since they will change during the resign process.
+We also delete any snapshots if they are present on the SR as we want the clone to only contain the active VDI.

 1. **SR Creation:** Once all entities have been resignatured, we proceed to attach this LUN as an `LVMoISCSI` SR.